taganz/jengax/readme.md

 - **Draw modes**: Press "1" for hand drawn and "2" for solid.
 - Press "A" to **autodraw** current sketch.
 - Right-click to **undo**.
+- **Random generated sketch**: Keep mouse pressed and pieces will keep falling randomly.
+This is a autoreplay of a sketch created this way https://imgur.com/a/JPchOSL

 ## I/O